I-1-2-16.Fee Agreements — Subsequent Application Is Filed While Request for Review Is Pending at the Appeals Council

 SSA issued a favorable decision on the prior application that yields additional past-due benefits; and

-a party to the agreement requests administrative review within 15 days of receiving the notice SSA issued when implementing the decision on the prior application.
+A party to the agreement requests administrative review within 15 days of receiving the award notice SSA issued when implementing the decision on the prior application.

 SSA authorized an amount less than or equal to the statutory cap (or a lesser cap specified in the agreement) in connection with the subsequent application;

-a party to the agreement requests administrative review within 15 days of receiving the award notice SSA issued when implementing the decision on the prior application.
+A party to the agreement requests administrative review within 15 days of receiving the award notice SSA issued when implementing the prior application.

 A representative has the right to request administrative review in connection with any initial fee authorization.
-When a representative is authorized a fee amount that is less than the statutory cap (or a lower cap specified in the fee agreement) because 25 percent of the claimant's and any auxiliary beneficiary's(ies') past-due benefits is less than the statutory or specified cap, and SSA issues a more favorable decision at a later date that could yield an additional fee to the representative, the representative has another opportunity to file a timely request for administrative review of the authorized fee amount.
+When a representative is authorized a fee amount that is less than the statutory fee cap (or a lower cap specified in the fee agreement) because 25 percent of the claimant's and any auxiliary beneficiary's, or eligible spouse's, past-due benefits is less than the statutory or specified cap, and SSA issues a more favorable decision at a later date that could yield an additional fee to the representative or to the entity based on a valid assignment, the representative has another opportunity to file a timely request for administrative review of the authorized fee amount.

 a.
 Claimant Represented in the Subsequent Application